Skip to content

 Service License?
 Advantages Disadvantages BTECH Radio

 Private Land Mobile Radio Service (PLMRS) Yes Multiple frequency ranges.
 Requires frequency coordination.
-Radios not programmable by end-user.
+Use only certified equipment and service-permitted settings.

 Requires frequency coordination.